Reading Workshop in a First Grade Classroom: Skip and Return

 Supportive Literacy Environment

-In addition to time, to support young readers you need to give them access to a rich library of reading material.
-Again, research teaches us that children who spend time reading texts that they can experience success with in decoding, reading fluently and comprehending gives them the practice they need to grow and develop each of these unique and interdependent skills.
+In addition to time, young readers need access to a rich library of reading materials.
+Again, research teaches us that children who spend time reading texts that they can experience success with in decoding, reading fluently, and comprehending gives them the practice they need to grow and develop each of these unique and interdependent skills.
 When children choose books that interest them, they are more motivated to read and work harder to make sense of the texts.
-A Reading Workshop classroom is one where the classroom library is the heart of the environment and where children’s choices are valued.
+A Reading Workshop classroom is one in which the classroom library is the heart of the environment and where children’s choices are valued.
 In addition to a rich classroom library, children need a well-designed space in which they are comfortable to read and interact in.
 Choices in where they sit and how they read are also paramount in increasing their motivation to read.
 Anchor charts and other print material that support their independence as readers are examples of how the physical environment can support children’s reading and problem solving.

-In addition to the time and materials, readers need instruction.
+In addition to time and materials, readers need instruction.
 They need direct and explicit instruction in all areas of reading – from print work to comprehension to goal setting – in order to learn how to be successful readers.
-Reading Workshop is designed to allow for a whole group lesson, focused on one skill, strategy or reading behavior tailored to fit the needs of the class.
-Small group instruction and conferencing takes place during Work Time when children are working on their own or in partnership.
-The structure of the Mini-Lesson in addition to the flexibility of Work Time allows you to provide your readers with what they need to become lifelong, active readers.
+Reading Workshop is designed to allow for a whole group lesson focused on one skill, strategy, or reading behavior and tailored to fit the needs of the class.
+Small group instruction and conferencing takes place during work time when children are working on their own or in partnership.
+The structure of the mini-lesson in addition to the flexibility of work time allows you to provide your readers with what they need to become lifelong, active readers.

 Finally, to support your readers, it is important that they see themselves as readers, capable and independent, surrounded by a community of other avid readers with whom they can talk about books.
 To this end, create a reading culture in your classroom.
 Children need to engage and interact with other readers, have conversations about their reading, go book shopping on a regular basis, and have choice in how they respond to their books.
 An authentic reading community includes these elements as well as clear procedures and responsibilities for helping the community run smoothly.
 The structure, routines and goals of Reading Workshop provide the perfect framework for building and supporting a joyful climate where hard work and growth is celebrated and where reading is valued.